Technowise/Social-Blacklist/README.md

     * Add check on post object to be valid before calling the remove method(to fix an issue in removing posts that happens intermittently).
 * 0.0.15
     * Improvement: Add try-catch block to re-try removing post if it fails at removing on the first go.
+* 0.0.16
+    * Add option to ignore posts/comments made by approved users of the subreddit.
+* 0.0.17
+    * Add option to ban user after given number of removals.